tytydraco/yessleep/out/Ive_worked_as_my_villages_apothecary_for_fifty_years_Two_weeks_ago_old_death_bloomed_from_my_home_soil.md

 “My lord - anybody seriously hurt?”
 Eli asked, back turned, stirring a pot of soup.

 “Eh, a few broken ribs, some cuts, some bruises - nothing a little Gada and Betel Leaf wouldn’t fix.”
 A burst of lightning flashed through a nearby window, aggravating my concussion, causing my skull to pulse.
 I massaged the back of my neck.
-The muscles were like hardening concrete under my fingertips, rigid and obstinate.
+The muscles were like hardening cement under my fingertips, rigid and obstinate.

 I sniffed.
 The kitchen smelled of dew and ozone.